arikastarvo/ptail/README.md

         enable logging. "-" for stdout, filename otherwise -persist int
-        interval in milliseconds for persisting state (default is 0 - disabled) -statefile string
+        interval in milliseconds for persisting state (default is 0 - disabled) -sourcefile
+        prefix source filename to every line (separated with tab) -statefile string
         statefile to be used for persistence (default "state.json") -wait